sugarlabs/musicblocks/js/widgets/README.md

       while the widget is loading, and calls `logo.runFromBlockNow(...)` once it's ready so the interpreter re-enters the block.
 Use this when the rest of the block's `flow()` logic depends on the widget already existing.
+This is the standard loading path — most widgets use it, e.g. `TemperamentWidget`.
     - **`_lazyLoadWidget(logo, widgetKey, modules, factory, onReady)`**
       — for widgets constructed inside a turtle listener (registered via `logo.setTurtleListener`) rather than in `flow()` itself.
 No guard or interruption signal: the listener already runs once, after the interpreter has moved on, so there's nothing for an interruption to interrupt. `onReady` runs after the widget is assigned to `logo`, for any cleanup that used to follow the assignment inline.
+Used by listener-deferred widgets that load only once their turtle listener fires, e.g. `MeterWidget`, `Oscilloscope`, and `ModeWidget`.

     Do not write a third, ad hoc lazy-loading pattern at a new call site — route through one of these two.